jbpost2/ST-370/README.md

 General to-do:

-Check each first quiz after content failure part...
+- Check each first quiz after content failure part...
+- Check player values (window)
+- Check branching of quiz result slides and of first quiz questions
+- Check question points
+- Check pass levels
+- Add GA?
 - Quizzes: First quiz if they miss any question that questions sends them to content (must branch)
 - QUizzes: Other quizzes, a pass level will be set that may differ for each quiz

-- 0 Orienation module finalized

-    + Tyler record
-    + Justin publish and post on Monday morning

-- 1 quizzes being finalized (animation not done on 1a)

-    + 1a Herle, 1c Duggins (by Sunday 18)
-    + Justin publish and post on Monday morning
+- Remove prev/next button/swipe functionality on first slide
+- Remove next button/swipe functionality on Each "Take the quiz?" slide
+- Remove next button/swipe functionality on Each "Quiz Time!" slide

-- 2 scripts need to be looked over and quizzes need to be finished
+- 2 needs to be recorded.
+Quiz questions vetted.

-    + Notes on 2b & 2c for Monday meeting
     + Quiz Q's vetted by Friday (23rd)
     + Published and posted by Monday the 26th

 - 3 scripts need to be looked over and quizzes need to be finished

-    + Notes on 3a, 3b & 3c for meeting (maybe Monday or Tuesday 26/27)
+    + Notes on 3a, 3b & 3c for meeting Thursday, 29th
-    + Quiz Q's vetted by Friday (30th)
+    + Quiz Q's vetted by Monday the 2nd
     + Published and posted by Monday the 2nd

 - 4 scripts mostly done by Tyler.  scripts need to be looked over and quizzes need to be finished